What Is a Comet? All About The Cosmic “Dirty Snowballs”

 How rare is seeing a comet?

 Bright naked-eye comets are relatively rare – they appear at irregular intervals but, on average, about once per decade.
-Each comet like this becomes a big event – for example, we are now looking forward to early October, when comet C/2023 A3 (Tsuchinshan-ATLAS) should reach its maximum brightness.
+Each comet like this becomes a big event – for example, we are now looking forward to January 2025, when comet C/2024 G3 (ATLAS) should reach its maximum brightness.

 Fainter comets can be observed several times a year with binoculars and telescopes.
 Visit our list of upcoming comets to learn what comets can be seen in the sky soon!